Eddington, Victoria

+During the second half of the 19th century, the town had various facilities, including a brewery, cheese factory, butter factory, several hotels, a racecourse, and churches.

 Today there is an active Golf Club, a Community Centre and live steam model engineering society.
 There are two former hotels, a former general store, former police station and lockup, former primary school and former garage.
-The Loddon River at Eddington is actually the upper reach of Laanecoorie Weir.
+The Loddon River at Eddington is the upper reach of Laanecoorie Weir.

 A cafe operating limited hours also operates out of the old service station premises on the main road.